 - Dental hygiene: Keeping mouths healthy – for a lifetime

 - Open Wide!
 A Window to Good Health

 6. Schedule of Events

-- April 4, 2020 – Gift From the Heart, a dental hygiene volunteer event held across Canada (This event has been CANCELLED due to the COVID-19 outbreak)
+- April – Gift From the Heart, a dental hygiene volunteer event held across Canada

 - April – Oral Health Month

-- ODHA Re-energize Provincial Conference, held every other year, next one is September 25-26, 2020
+- ODHA Re-energize Provincial Conference, held every other year, next one will be in 2022

 - 30 second radio spot